NormXU/Hopkins-Delivery/readme.txt

 if use PWM pin, use rangeSensorAD.getRange()

 // Electro_sonar_pkg
 by sending Int16 type message 1; the electromagnetic can work to pick up the piazza

+rostopic pub -1 /electromagnetic std_msgs/Int16 1 // open the electromangetics on both sides

+PID_Sonar_DroneCtrl.cpp is for Matrix 100 PID sonar control signal